PawprintPrototyping/pawprintprototyping.github.io/docs/tools/shower.md

 # To keep you safe

-!!! tldr inline "Tool Info"
+!!! abstract inline "Tool Info"
     !!! warning ":material-hand-back-right-outline: __Do Not Hack__"
     !!! info ":material-paw: Owner: Pawprint Prototyping"